 Similarly, YouTube Music makes sense for users of the Google ecosystem.
 Plus, it has a humongous audio and video music collection.
 Then there is YouTube Premium which adds some value.

-Spotify is an all-rounder with a good UI, better availability, and decent collection of music.
-Don't forget the support for podcasts that you won't find in the other two services.
+Spotify is an all-rounder with a good UI, better availability, and a decent collection of music.
+Don’t forget the support for podcasts that you won’t find in the other two services.